"Camina chi pantofuli finu a quannu non hai i scarpi." - Sicilian proverb

 [and Music Director for 1 year.]

-I am employed by the Philadelphia Zoo as a primate keeper (and have been since January of 2000).
-I take care of all kinds of primates - including Sumatran orangutans, western lowland gorillas, white-handed gibbons, douc langurs, common squirrel monkeys, red-capped mangabeys, white-faced saki, spider monkeys (black-faced, brown), Bolivian gray titis, lemurs (Coquerel's sifaka, mongoose, ring-tailed, black & white ruffed, blue-eyed black, aye-aye), Geoffroy's marmosets and tamarins (golden lion, golden-headed lion, pied).
+I was employed by the Philadelphia Zoo as a primate keeper (January of 2000 to December of 2021).
+I took care of all kinds of primates - including Sumatran orangutans, western lowland gorillas, white-handed gibbons, black and white colobus, Francois langurs, common squirrel monkeys, red-capped mangabeys, white-faced saki, Bolivian gray titis, lemurs (Coquerel's sifaka, mongoose, ring-tailed, black & white ruffed, blue-eyed black, aye-aye), Geoffroy's marmosets and tamarins (golden lion & pied).
 No diggity.
-And throw in some Rodrigues fruit bats, dwarf mongoose, giant elephant shrews, prehensile-tailed porcupine, two-toed sloth & naked mole rats in there, too.
+And throw in some Rodrigues fruit bats, Malagasy giant jumping rats, giant elephant shrews, prehensile-tailed porcupine, two-toed sloth & naked mole rats in there, too.
 [Not by myself or anything, and not all at the same time.
-I rotate to different areas within our two primate buildings, the Rare Animal 'Conservation Center' (which is mostly monkeys but has some non-primates) and the Primate Reserve (where more monkeys and all of the apes are).
-I'm what we call a "relief keeper".]
-I also used to help take care of : spectacled langurs (really miss them!), black and white colobus (miss 'em!), pygmy marmosets (miss 'em!), Goeldi's monkeys, grey bamboo lemurs, lorises (slender, pygmy slow), Egyptian fruit bats, Matschie's tree kangaroos (RIP, Thomas & Spanky), parma wallabies, red panda, red kangaroos (for one day), tree shrews (northern, common, lesser), acouchi, short-beaked echidna, Malagasy giant jumping rats, squirrels (Prevost's, black & white) and nine-banded armadillos.
+I rotated between different areas within our two primate buildings, the Rare Animal 'Conservation Center' (which is mostly monkeys but has some non-primates) and the Primate Reserve (where more monkeys and all of the apes are).
+I was what we called a "relief keeper".]
+I also used to help take care of : black-faced spider monkeys (a tragedy that I didn't even though they were still in the zoo), spectacled langurs (really miss them!), brown spider monkeys, douc langurs (RIP), pygmy marmosets (miss 'em!), Goeldi's monkeys, golden-headed lion tamarin, grey bamboo lemurs, lorises (slender, pygmy slow), Egyptian fruit bats, Matschie's tree kangaroos (RIP, Thomas & Spanky), parma wallabies, fossa, red panda, red kangaroos (for one day), tree shrews (northern, common, lesser), acouchi, short-beaked echidna, dwarf mongoose, squirrels (Prevost's, black & white), nine-banded armadillos and pancake tortoise.
 No more birds!!!
 I am a former member of the Philadelphia Zoo chapter of the American Association of Zoo Keepers (AAZK).
 I am a full-fledged union member, AFSCME Local 752.
-Watch out, my wife's the secretary/treasurer, and former VP.
 Support your local shop!